argonautproject/subscriptions/encounters-ig.md

 - Subscription Changes (R4 - R5)

 A resource redesign with breaking changes is not something the FHIR community undertakes lightly.
 While the Subscriptions mechanism availble in R4 worked for some use cases, there were implementation issues which were insurmountable in others.
 The changes in R5 can be broken down into a few key points:

+  - Retain all functionality available in R4
   - Split `Subscription` into two resouces: `Subscription` and `SubscriptionTopic`
   - Allow servers to explicity support specific `SubscriptionTopics`
-  - Remain generically useful to clients
   - Simplify filter language (base on exsisting parts of FHIR)
   - Specify filter restrictions in `SubscriptionTopic` (canFilterBy) to ease implementation

 More detail below (link)

 - Why Encounter Notifications

-Subscriptions are being designed to cover many use cases.
-In choosing an area to focus on, Encounter notifications were decided on as a good 'first step'.

   - Encounter notifications are currently quite relevant in the U.S., given forthcoming rules and regulations (e.g., both patient access and care team notifications).